degenbuilder7/arch-tg-bot/README.md

 # Arch Telegram Trading Rust Bot

 Welcome to the **Arch Telegram Trading Rust Bot** project!
-This is a simple yet powerful Telegram bot written in Rust using the [`teloxide`](https://github.com/teloxide/teloxide) library.
+This is a simple yet powerful Telegram trading bot written in Rust (for speed transactions and security) using the [`teloxide`](https://github.com/teloxide/teloxide) library.
 The bot is designed to interact with users and perform various tasks based on the messages it receives.

 ## Features